Story At-A-Glance

 - Average Internet speed scores

-With that, Riverside was also among the Top 50 surge cities of America in a list compiled by The Inc. Magazine and innovation policy company Startup Genome.
-Early stage funding and job creation were two key factors that were assessed in the Surge Cities Index.
+With that, Riverside was among the Top 50 surge cities in America in a list compiled by The Inc. Magazine and innovation policy company Startup Genome.
+Early-stage funding and job creation were key factors assessed in the Surge Cities Index.

 UC Riverside’s Role in Nudging Riverside among the Surge Cities

-One institution that has shown an immense interest in promoting entrepreneurship and innovation in Riverside is the University of California, Riverside or UCR.
-From ExCITE Riverside to startup support grants and innovation research and commercialization, the university punches above it weight in terms of the role it plays in local innovation ecosystem.
+One institution that has shown immense interest in promoting entrepreneurship and innovation in Riverside is the University of California, Riverside UCR.
+From ExCITE Riverside to startup support grants and innovation research and commercialization, the university punches above its weight in terms of its role in the local innovation ecosystem.

 “Having our growing startup ecosystem recognized on a national level by Inc. magazine is key to attracting more C-level talent to help scale our most promising deep-tech startups coming out of the UCR labs, as well as getting Riverside on the radar of angel investors and seed-stage venture capitalists,” said EPIC director Scott Brovsky.